Chemformalixer/ClassifierMultipleTargetVar/README.md

 This programm is for general ML classification on multiple target variables with unbalanced classes.
-Included in this file are automated preprocessing, balancing, training and validation with hyperparameter tuning algorithm from scratch.
+Included in this file are automated preprocessing, balancing, training and validation with hyperparameter tuning algorithm from scratch and prediction on a hold-out test set.

 1) Download and install python 3.5 from